We have information you must know before you buy the FJ Cruiser.

-A Convenience Package ($2,175) adds keyless entry, cruise control, power side-view mirrors with image lights, daytime running lights, privacy glass, rear window wiper; and rear parking sonar.
-For 2009, it also includes a backup camera and auto-dimming rearview mirror.
+A Convenience Package ($2,275) adds keyless entry, cruise control, power side-view mirrors with image lights, daytime running lights, privacy glass, rear window wiper, rear parking sonar, a backup camera and auto-dimming rearview mirror.
 Upgrade Package One ($2,250-$2,660) includes A-TRAC electronic traction control; a rear locking differential; a multi-information display (compass, inclinometer and temperature gauge); eight-speaker, 400-watt premium audio with in-dash six-CD changer; leather-covered steering wheel with audio and cruise controls; metal-colored shift lever; interior trim panels keyed to exterior color; and 17-inch alloy wheels.
 Upgrade Package Two ($2,310-$2,720) delivers all of the above, plus a subwoofer.

-An Off-Road package ($1,035-$1,375), available only on 4WD models with the Convenience Package, includes P265/75R16 BFGoodrich Rugged Trail tires on unique 16-inch, five-spoke alloy wheels; trail-tuned Bilstein shock absorbers; a Cyclone air pre-cleaner; a locking rear differential that works in conjunction with A-TRAC; and the multi-information display.
-Only the 2WD base model can be ordered with the TRD Sport Package ($2,580), which combines off-road-type wheels, tires, and shocks with an all-white color scheme and TRD decals.
+An All-Terrain package ($995-$1,335), available only on 4WD models with the Convenience Package, includes P265/75R16 BFGoodrich Rugged Trail tires on unique 16-inch, five-spoke alloy wheels; trail-tuned Bilstein shock absorbers; a Cyclone air pre-cleaner; a locking rear differential that works in conjunction with A-TRAC; and the multi-information display.
+Only the 2WD base model can be ordered with the TRD Package ($2,580), which combines off-road-type wheels, tires, and shocks with an all-white color scheme and TRD decals.

 The FJ Cruiser was designed in Southern California.
 The design evokes the heritage of the FJ40 and other early Land Cruisers without being retro.
 This is no simple cloning of a nearly half-century old design.
 Instead, what Toyota wanted to do was to project how the original Jeep-like FJ would have evolved had it remained in production all these years.
 The engineering and manufacturing of the Toyota FJ Cruiser are done in Japan.